oezg/WordleClone/README.md

 # WordleClone
 Implementation of a Wordle clone in Python

 The basis for my version of Wordle is the file sgb-words.txt.
+It contains more than 5.700 five letter words.
 This file is accessible at https://www-cs-faculty.stanford.edu/~knuth/sgb-words.txt

 - word_list() reads the sgb-words.txt file and returns a list of the words in the file.
 - random_word() takes a list of words as a parameter and returns a random word from this list.